Travel Vaccines and Advice for Gabon

 The passport must be valid for at least six months to enter Gabon.
 It is best to get a visa before leaving on your trip.

-What is the Climate Like in Gabon?
+What Is the Climate Like in Gabon?

 Gabon has three popular tourist destinations: Libreville, Port-Gentil, and Lambarene.
 These places have a tropical climate, which means it is usually hot and humid throughout the year.